PrincetonUniversity/install_lammps/01_installing/ins/misc/python_interface.md

 srun $HOME/.local/bin/lmp_della -sf intel -in in.melt
 ```

-Here are some timings for the system above with and without the user-intel package on the cascade lake nodes of Della with 4 MPI processes:
+Here are some timings for the system above with and without the INTEL package on the cascade lake nodes of Della with 4 MPI processes:

 | time (s) | user-intel |
 |:------:|:------:|